yeastpro/ExpressYeaself/doc/technology_reviews/neural_networks_packages.md

  - Supported by major cloud platforms
  - Supports CNNs, RNNs

-_Based on these features, our group will most likely work with Keras.
-Keras and Tensorflow support the most types of neural networks, however, Keras is more user-friendly, has higher functionality, is faster and allows for greater manipulation of image and text-based data._
+_Based on these features, our group will most likely use Keras.
+Keras and Tensorflow support the most types of neural networks, however, Keras is more user-friendly, has higher functionality, is faster and allows for greater manipulation of image and text-based data.
+We will use Keras on a Tensorflow backend, as opposed to Theano, because it has additional features including model visualization, feature columns and allows for parallel network training.
+Ultimately, it is also more flexible and faster._